The Division of Responsibility: Helping Avoid Picky Eating

 How do I use DOR for my toddler?

 Your toddler wants to do everything on their own at this age!
 When it comes to food, you want your little one to start exerting their independence and feed themselves.
 You are responsible for what, when, and where your child eats, while your child will decide how much and whether to eat.7

 Family meals play an important role in the DOR.
 Think about planning one meal for the family, including at least one food that you know your little one will eat.
-Family meals also allows you to model healthy eating.13 Your little one will follow your lead, making it more likely they’ll try the foods they watch you eat.12
+Family meals also allow you to model healthy eating.13 Your little one will follow your lead, making it more likely they’ll try the foods they watch you eat.12

-Read more: Family Meals: Healthy Eating Patterns
+Read more: Family Meals: Developing Healthy Eating Patterns

 Use the Division of Responsibility consistently

 In addition to fostering healthy eating habits, sticking to the DOR principles will help your child know what to expect when it comes to eating.
 Using it over time will allow you to eventually see results and your picky eater may begin to be more adventurous.